swift-nav/swiftnav-rs/README.md

 # swiftnav-rs

 `swiftnav-rs` is a crate that implements GNSS utility functions for use by software-defined GNSS receivers or software requiring GNSS functionality.
-It is intended to be as portable as possible and has limited dependancies
+It is intended to be as portable as possible and has limited dependencies.

 `swiftnav-rs` does not provide any functionality for communicating with Swift Navigation receivers.
 See [libsbp](https://github.com/swift-nav/libsbp) to